Opyd/laravel-quiz-app/README.md

 # 👨‍💻 Tech stack

  - This project uses [Laravel framework](https://laravel.com/)  (v9.4.1).
 Laravel is a web application framework written in PHP.
+ - For a neat appearance, this project uses [blade](https://laravel.com/docs/9.x/blade) templates and [Bootstrap](https://getbootstrap.com/)
  - For persistent storage (database), the app uses MySQL.